 What is Brainy Alley?

 Brainy Alley enriches writing or critical-thinking experiences of children.
 All writing classes and workshops are designed to challenge bright children, so they can be served beyond the public school menu and bring real-world relevance to academic content.
 Assignments are not remedial in any way, and require a lot of thought.
-The focus is on critical thinking and clear communication and students are are always given detailed feedback for every assignment.
+The focus is on critical thinking and clear communication and students are always given detailed feedback for every assignment.

 Is my child guaranteed to improve?